pmisso/react-weather-app/README.md

 **Installation:**

-This app is built with React using create-react-app.
+This app is built with React using `create-react-app`.

 First pull the files from the repo into a folder on your local machine.
 Some aspects of the program utilise a library called react-icons.
 To install react-icons, navigate to the app's folder in your terminal and run `npm install react-icons`.